octabytes/octabytes.github.io/content/applications/live-chat/lobechat.md

   description: An open-source, high-performance chatbot framework.
 Support one-click free deployment of your private ChatGPT/Gemini/LLM application.
   features:
     - title: Visual Model Support
-      description: LobeChat now supports OpenAI's latest gpt-4-vision model with visual recognition capabilities, a multimodal intelligence that can perceive visuals.
-Users can easily upload or drag and drop images into the dialogue box, and the agent will be able to recognize the content of the images and engage in intelligent conversation based on this, creating smarter and more diversified chat scenarios.
+      description: "LobeChat now supports OpenAI's latest gpt-4-vision model with visual recognition capabilities, a multimodal intelligence that can perceive visuals.
+Users can easily upload or drag and drop images into the dialogue box, and the agent will be able to recognize the content of the images and engage in intelligent conversation based on this, creating smarter and more diversified chat scenarios."
     - title: TTS & STT Voice Speech
       description: LobeChat supports Text-to-Speech (TTS) and Speech-to-Text (STT) technologies, enabling our application to convert text messages into clear voice outputs, allowing users to interact with our conversational agent as if they were talking to a real person.
 Users can choose from a variety of voices to pair with the agent.
     - title: Text to Image